~ BIO ~

 41st Annual Bucks County Sculpture Show.
 1st Place; Central Bucks Chamber of Commerce, 2018

-In 2018 she completed the 7-foot-tall bronze monument of Radnor’s own Emlen Tunnell for the Radnor PA.
-Township Building, Emlen Tunnell was the first African American to be inducted into the NFL football Hall of Fame and a WW2 hero, after saving two lives in combat.
-Her other noted personal works include a life-size bas-relief of Anthony Bourdain for the Culinary Institute of American in Hyde Park N.Y class of ‘78.
+In 2018 she completed the 7-foot-tall bronze monument of Radnor’s own Emlen Tunnell for the Radnor Pa.
+Township Building, Emlen Tunnell was the first African American to be inducted into the NFL football Hall of Fame and a WW2 hero, saving two lives in combat.
+Her other noted personal works include a life size bas-relief of Anthony Bourdain for the Culinary Institute of American in Hyde Park N.Y class of ‘78.
 The bronze relief was unveiled at the CIA in October 2019 and a 6 foot by 8-foot bas-relief of the History of Negro League Baseball at the entrance of the athletic department at the Richard Stockton College, Pomona, NJ; 2014.
-She competed and won a state-wide competition for the commission of a life-size bronze bust of NJ state commissioner the honorable Horace J. Bryant for the Carnegie Library in Atlantic City, NJ.
+She competed and won a state-wide competition for the commission of a life size bronze bust of NJ state commissioner the honorable Horace J. Bryant for the Carnegie Library in Atlantic City, NJ.
 2005.
-In 2010 she was asked to sculpt a life-size bronze portrait bust of Reverend Sean M. Sullivan, founder of Southern Alleghenies Museum of Art, Permanent Collection.
+In 2010 she was asked to sculpt a life size bronze portrait bust of Reverend Sean M. Sullivan, founder of Southern Alleghenies Museum of Art, Permanent Collection.

-Jennifer was commissioned by the Philadelphia Flyers pro-hockey team to sculpt six Hall of Fame inductees for the Wells Fargo Centers Hall of Fame from 2004-2015.
+Jennifer was commissioned by the Philadelphia Flyers pro-hockey team to sculpt eight Hall of Fame inductees for the Wells Fargo Centers Hall of Fame from 2004-2022.

-She sculpted half-life-size portraits and 8-inch uniformed figures in bronze of Dave Poulin, Ron Hextal, Dave Schultz, Eric Lindros, Eric DesJardins and Dave LeClaire, for the Wells Fargo Center Hall of Fame and each Flyer honored got their own personal copy.
+She sculpted half life-size portraits and 8-inch uniformed figures in bronze of: Dave Poulin, Ron Hextal, Dave Schultz, Eric Lindros, Eric DesJardin, Dave LeClaire, Rick Tocchet and Paul Holmgren for the Wells Fargo Center Hall of Fame and each Flyer honored got their own personal copy.

-Jennifer resides in Doylestown PA. with her husband Paul Petry and teachers adult sculpture classes at the Wayne Art Center for the past 15 years.
-She has two adult children, Jason and Laura.
-She was born in Atlantic City N.J. in 1961.
+Jennifer resides in Doylestown PA. with her husband Paul Petry.
+She has taught adult sculpture classes at the Wayne Art Center for the past 18 years.
+Born in Atlantic City N.J. in 1961